Gateway-DAO/sdk-scripts-example/Readme.md

 1. Clone the repository
 2. Fetch your API Key and Access Token from the Gateway Protocol Dashboard
+3. Create a `.env` file in the root directory and copy the contents of `.env.example` into it.
-3. Fill in the API Key and Access Token in the `src/v2/GatewayInstance.ts` file(use .env files and don't expose them in code)
+4. Fill in the API Key and Access Token in the `.env` file (use .env files and don't expose them in code)
-4. Run the following commands to start the server
+5. Run the following commands to start the server

 ```bash
 npm install